Radio-Holdings/RadioHoldingsSeniorProject/README.md

 context_path=intent_windows.rhn
 ```

-3. Run the main.py file.
+4. Run the main.py file with the following command
+`python main.py`

 ## Available Commands

-- disconnect from all nodes
+- Disconnect from all nodes
-- connect to node x
+- Connect to node x
-- disconnect from node x
+- Disconnect from node x
-- announce system time
+- Announce system time
-- announce connection status
+- Announce connection status
 - Reconnect to all previous nodes